 A landlord must provide “adequate” notice.
 For a month-to-month tenancy a 45-Day Notice before increasing rent, for tenancies less than a month a 15-Day Notice.
 (HRS §521-21(d)(e))

 For a FREE rent increase notice template, click here.

 Hawaii has no statute controlling how often rent may be increased so long as requirements regarding notice are followed.

 A landlord can charge a late fee, but it must be disclosed in the lease agreement.
 The late fee cannot be more than 8% of the amount of rent that is due.
 (Haw.
 Rev. Stat. § 521-21(f))

 A landlord may charge a tenant up to $30 for a returned check.

-The state of Hawaii has no legislation regarding rent control and no legislation preempting legislation regarding rent control.
+The state of Hawaii has no current laws regarding rent control and no statute preempting legislation regarding rent control.